 Back to the recipe at hand… It contains some powerful essential oils which are highly antibacterial and antimicrobial, and won’t dry your hands (well, it doesn’t dry ours).
 Does it destroy all of the germs on your hands?
 Unlikely.
 But it is enough to give me some peace of mind when I’m out and about and don’t have access to a sink, soap and water.

-Because it contains water and essential oils, I suggest shaking it well, making it in small batches and reading all of my ‘recommended reading‘ notes.
+Because it contains water and essential oils, I suggest shaking it well, making it in small batches and reading all of my notes on safety, shelf life and cleaning up.

 Makes: 50 g Prep time: < 5 min.